-The Bad: I have no complaints with this issue.
+The Bad: I have no complaints about this issue.

-Overall: Ant-Man is just a flat out fun read.
+Overall: Ant-Man is just a flat-out fun read.
 It is one wild roller coaster ride that Eric is on and the reader has no idea what is going to happen next.
 Kirkman is doing a great job on this title and it is a real shame that the sales numbers for Ant-Man are just dreadful.
 Ant-Man #5 sold just 16,900 copies.
-I think it is fairly obvious that this title is going to get cancelled sometime soon.
+I think it is fairly obvious that this title is going to get canceled sometime soon.

-It is a real shame that a well done comic book like Ant-Man gets such poor sales while total hack jobs like Ghost Rider #8 and Wolverine Origins #11 gets sales numbers of 48,736 and 78,901 respectively.
+It is a real shame that a well-done comic book like Ant-Man gets such poor sales while total hack jobs like Ghost Rider #8 and Wolverine Origins #11 get sales numbers of 48,736 and 78,901 respectively.